working hours

 guide

-Average Working Hours: Facts and Historical Data
+Average Working Hours: Insights and Trends

 How many hours did you work last week?
-We bet it was less than what your ancestors worked a few hundred years ago.
+We bet it was less than your ancestors worked a few hundred years ago.

 While we typically consider normal working hours to be something like 9 to 5, Monday through Friday, that hasn't always been the case.
 Weekly working hours have fluctuated over time.
 They reached an all-time high during the Industrial Revolution before creeping back down to the lower levels we work today.